erick681/automationwithPY/README.md

 THis program basically automates News for me everyday at 6:20

-Pynput is gonna into my email and get the first message at 6 am and that message will be a plataform where they delivers News called TheNewsCC(smooths and relaxing News about the Brazil and the world)
+Pynput is gonna into my email and get the first message at 6 am and plays an audio (" LIKE A CLOCK") and that message will be a plataform where they delivers News called TheNewsCC(smooths and relaxing News about the Brazil and the world)